wanted2/caineng.in/www/_posts/2021-02-15-aws-vpc-aurora-postgresql-odoo-crm-deployment.md

 After understanding the pricing model and the merits and demerits of each edition, we go to the deployment with [Odoo Community](https://www.odoo.com/page/community) to AWS EC2, Aurora for better understanding.

-_CAUTION_: To be frank, I think we should use already-to-go solution like Odoo Cloud or using Odoo partners, but building a system like this from scratch just for ... fun!
+_CAUTION_: To be frank, I think we should use already-to-go solution like Odoo Cloud or using Odoo partners, but building a system like this from scratch is only for ... fun!

 ## Setup 2 VPCs in a defense-in-depth style